-Live animal transport is a complex, high-touch process involving everyone from animal handlers to airline staff to freight forwarders.
-Getting the labelling or marking wrong, not choosing the right container or misunderstanding government regulations can have catastrophic consequences.
+Live animal transport is a complex, high-touch process involving everyone from the shipper to freight forwarders to airline staff, including the handlers.
+Inappropriate container use or misunderstanding carrier or government regulations can have catastrophic consequences.

-The LAR has all the information you need to make sure the animals arrive at their destination in good health, whether it’s a pet, day-old chicks, racehorses or something a little more exotic.
+The LAR has all the information you need to make sure your live animal shipments are handled and transported in the most expedient and humane manner and at their destination in good health, whether it’s a pet, day-old chicks, racehorses or something a little more exotic.

 Order the LAR online

 English, Spanish and French versions of the LAR are available in digital and print formats.
 If you are new to the LAR, all versions are updated annually.
 Digital products come with automatic updates for the year and a search function that makes finding current information easy.
 And, it's cheaper.

 Contact us if you're interested in an enterprise solution for accessing IATA Publications.